-A case number, which is used to identify your specimen
+A case number.
+This is used to identify your specimen.

 Your medical history and current clinical diagnosis

-A general description of the specimen received in the laboratory
+A general description of the specimen received in the lab

-A detailed description of what the pathologist sees during microscopic examination of the specimen
+A detailed description of what the pathologist sees during microscopic exam of the